Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • Select the applicable form and proceed.

-• Read instructions very carefully, make note of the documents required, and then click ‘Let’s Get Started.’
+• Read the instructions carefully, note the required documents, and then click ‘Let’s Get Started.’

 • Review pre-filled data, edit if needed, and confirm each section.